prebid/prebid.github.io/overview/intro.md

 ### Modules

 Along with our suite of products, Prebid comes with modules that enable you to implement the header bidding solution that’s right for you.
 A module is add-on code that is outside the core Prebid.js functionality, all of which have been provided by a thriving ecosystem of contributors.
-There are many different types of modules, including bidder adapters, analytics adapters, real-time data modules, user ID modules, and many others.
+There are many different types of modules, including bid adapters, analytics adapters, real-time data modules, user ID modules, and others.

-Bidder adapter modules are used to communicate with the bidders (SSPs, DSPs, and exchanges) that will be participating in the header bidding auction.
+Bid adapter modules are used to communicate with the bidders (SSPs, DSPs, and exchanges) that will be participating in the header bidding auction.
 Bidders create these adapters and submit them to Prebid, where they’re reviewed and tested before being made publicly available.
-You choose your adapters when you download Prebid.js.
+You choose your adapters when you build or download Prebid.js.
 (You can also add them in later.)
-To help you determine the adapters that are available and decide which are right for you, Prebid provides a spreadsheet that lists all Prebid bidder adapters and information about them, including media formats, regulatory compliance, etc. <a href="/dev-docs/bidder-data.csv" download>Download the CSV spreadsheet.</a>
+To help you determine the adapters that are available and decide which are right for you, Prebid provides a spreadsheet that lists all Prebid bid adapters and information about them, including media formats, regulatory compliance, etc. <a href="/dev-docs/bidder-data.csv" download>Download the CSV spreadsheet.</a>

 Analytics adapter modules allow you to gather analytics from Prebid.js and send them to your analytics provider (such as Google Analytics).
 See [Prebid.js Analytics Adapters](/overview/analytics.html) for more information.